 Transcript: is issued to all students who complete any elements of an approved programme of study after each Assessment Board meeting.

-Vexatious complaints: See the Complaints, appeals and conduct webpages for access to the vexatious complaints policy, which sets out what the university considers to be a vexatious complaint, and how this will be dealt with.
+Vexatious complaints: see the complaints webpage for access to the vexatious complaints policy, which sets out what the University considers to be a vexatious complaint, and how this will be dealt with.

 The whistle blowing policy aims to: